DirkSonguer/Vitou/documentation/examplegame/game_description.md

 ## Meta - Game start
 * Players connect and either join a game or create a lobby
-* Once they 2 players connected via the lobby, the game is started
+* Once 2 players connected via the lobby, they can confirm to start the game

 ## Main Game - Tank fight
 * Each player is represented one of his his personl tanks he choses in the lobby